About Case Profiles

-That fall, a military force of Cuban exiles was organized and trained covertly by the United States to invade Cuba and topple Castro.
+In the fall of 1960, a military force of Cuban exiles was organized and trained covertly by the United States to invade Cuba and topple Castro.
 My mother pled with my father for him not to join.
 They had two babies and, newly exiled, very little money.
-But he insisted that, because he had helped put Castro in power, his moral duty –to his children and to Cuba- was to help get him out.
+But he told her that he had helped put Castro in power and his moral duty –to his children and to Cuba- was to help get him out.

 My uncles Julio and Francisco, as well as my aunt’s husband, José, joined the Brigade.
 Four wives and seven small children stayed behind in the United States, praying and waiting.
 My father left for the training camps in Guatemala on January 18, 1961.
 We never saw him again.
 Luckily, my uncles made it back.

 The invasion began on April 17, 1961.
 At the Bay of Pigs, my father and his brother Julio were part of a small group that fought intensely and had managed to avoid capture for four days.
-Dismayed at the lack of promised air support, outnumbered many times over, they were being clobbered by Castro’s airplanes that were to have been disabled.
-Knowing the invasion was doomed, they were attempting to break through surrounding revolutionary forces to join the insurgency in the Escambray mountains.
-Exhausted and hungry, they fell asleep.
+Dismayed at the lack of promised air support, they were outnumbered many times over and clobbered by Castro’s airplanes, which were to have been disabled.
+Realizing the invasion was doomed, they were attempting to break through surrounding Castro forces to join the insurgency in the Escambray mountains.
+Exhausted and hungry, they fell asleep; the man designated to keep guard was also overcome by exhaustion.
 A group of militiamen shot at them and a gunfire exchange ensued.
 He and a friend, Manuel Rionda, were badly injured with grenade shrapnel and gunfire.
 Their captors refused to call in medical attention and forced the rest of their group to leave them.
 Manuel and my father were never seen again.

-The government undertook mass round-ups of civilians as soon as the invasion began.
-My grandparents in Camaguey had been confined with thousands of Cubans suspected of counter-revolutionary sentiments.
+My grandparents in Cuba had been confined with thousands of Cubans suspected of counter-revolutionary sentiments as part of the mass raids that followed the invasion.
 After their release, when my grandmother learned of my father’s likely death and my uncle’s imprisonment, she was consumed by grief and suffered a heart attack.
 Luckily, she survived.
 My father’s death -real or presumed- had fallen on her birthday.

 The families in Cuba desperately searched for Manuel and my father.
 The Cuban government refused to provide information or confirm their deaths despite insistent pleas, including those channeled through the International Red Cross.
 Manuel’s mother was extorted of a considerable sum of money, hard to come by in Cuba in those days.
 The promised return of both bodies for burial was only a scam by a member of the Cuban military preying on a grieving mother.

 While my uncle Julio was held with the rest of the Brigade captives, more suffering was showered on the families of the prisoners.
-Visits by family members still on the island were opportunities for the Castro government to humiliate and abuse them.
+Visits by family members were opportunities for the Castro government to humiliate and abuse them.
 My grandmother later related how the women would be stripped, searched disrespectfully, and mocked.
-Among the appalling things she witnessed female prison guards tossing about the breast prosthesis of an older woman who had gone to visit her son.
+Among appalling things she witnessed were female prison guards tossing about the breast prosthesis of an elderly woman who had gone to visit her son.

 Years later, in 1981, I received information from a very persistent man living in Las Vegas that my father and his cousin were alive in a prison in Cuba.
-He described my father’s deep green eyes, knew he was from Camaguey, and spoke of him and his two brothers by name.
-This news had a huge effect on me and I frantically tried to confirm it.
+He described my father physically, referred to his deep green eyes, knew he was from Camaguey, and spoke of his two brothers by name.
 Because I wouldn’t submit my mother to the emotional turmoil, I called my uncles for help.
-After an investigation, they learned that the man was a suspected Castro spy living in the United States.
-We assumed he just wanted to prey on anyone he could find, probably following standard orders.
-My mother didn’t learn of this incident for years, but this cruel prank could not have been more ill-timed.
-Just a few months earlier, my family had suffered a devastating loss -my beloved only brother, Armando Cañizares III, had been killed in a car accident by a drunken driver.
+After investigating, they found out the man was a suspected Castro spy living in the United States.
+We assumed he just wanted to prey on whoever he could find.
+My mother didn’t learn of this incident for years, but this cruelty could not have been better timed.
+Just a few months earlier, my family had suffered a devastating loss -my beloved only brother, Armando Cañizares III, had been killed in a car accident.

-My brother was nineteen when he was taken from us.
-My grief was deep at many levels, but one of the things that always hurts most is knowing he had needed a father more than I had -and I had a great deal.
-The loss of my father also marked his parents and siblings forever.
-I can’t even speak about what it did to my mother, it is too painful.
-The extended family and many friends also grieved.
-Time again, I have witnessed how the effect of these losses is like a drop in a pond, reverberating as in concentric rings, causing pain to many, many, people at varying levels of intensity depending on their closeness to the mourned person.
-This theme permeates my work at Cuba Archive.
-While the highest price is paid by those who’ve lost their lives, there are many more victims at many levels.
+My brother was nineteen when he was so unexpectedly taken from us.
+In my deep grief, what probably hurt most was knowing he had needed a father more than I had -and I had a great deal.
+The loss of my father marked his parents and siblings forever.
+The extended family and friends also grieved.
+I have seen how the effect of these losses is like that of a drop on a pond, reverberating as in concentric rings, causing pain to many, many, people at varying levels of intensity depending on their closeness.
+I see this all the time in my work with loved ones of those who’ve died.
+In other words, the highest price is paid by those who’ve lost their lives, but there are many more victims, at all sorts of levels.

-My paternal grandparents managed to leave Cuba and came to the United States in 1965.
+My grandparents managed to leave Cuba and came to the United States in 1965.
 Their country’s fate was sealed -a system sustained on hatred and by an iron fist now seemed irreversible.
-They had suffered the loss of their son, the separation from all their children and grandchildren, and the defeat of the best attempts to liberate Cuba at the Bay of Pigs and through the Escambray rebellion.
-Their land had been taken over in the confiscation of all private property by the Communist state.
-With nowhere else to go, they had to stay in their house at what used to be their ranch, facing daily humiliations and watching as inept state cadres destroyed their lives’ work.
+They had suffered the loss of their son, the separation from all their children and grandchildren, and the defeat of the best attempts to liberate Cuba at the Bay of Pigs and through the rebellion in the mountains, mostly in the Escambray.
+Their land had been taken as part of the confiscation of private property by the Communist state.
+With nowhere else to go, they had to remain in their house at the ranch, facing daily humiliations and watching as inept state cadres destroyed their life’s work.

-I remember vividly when my grandparents arrived at the airport in Miami.
+I remember vividly when my grandparents arrived at the airport.
 I was six years old.
 It was a big day, my brother, my cousins, and I were very excited –we had never met them.
 We even got to miss school!
 My grandmother had a reputation of being very strong of character; the thought of being in her presence scared me.
 Yet, since our very first meeting, we bonded.
 She would often tell me that looking at me was like seeing my father.
-Indeed, she was very strong, but tears always came to her eyes each time my father’s name was mentioned.
+Indeed, she was very strong, but tears would always come to her eyes each time my father’s name was mentioned.

-All these good people, whom I loved so, left this world with a heavy heart for not seeing their beloved homeland free and for not being able to return.
+All these good people, who I loved so, left this world with a heavy heart for not being able to return to their beloved homeland and see it free.
 Theirs is the story of so many Cubans who’ve endured the deepest of sorrows.
-And, in many ways, as my mother would say, we have been the lucky ones, because we escaped and can live in freedom; people on the island have it much worse.
 The shared pain weighs heavier because this long nightmare is not over.
+And, in many ways, we have been the lucky ones -people on the island have it much worse.

-One day, I believe, Cuba will be free and the Cuban people will finally forge their destiny -in peace, and with hope in their future.
-Meanwhile, that dream lives on.
+One day, Cuba will be free and the Cuban people will finally forge their destiny, in peace, and with hope in their future.
+Meanwhile, the dream lives on.
 It is our duty to make it come true.